 In order to minimize the risk of substantial misstatements in describing transactions in the process of preparing financial statements risks have been identified and ICS controls have been outlined in the context of process evaluations.
 The ICS monitoring guarantees the correctness, the transparency and the efficiency of controls and the proper operation of the total process.
 Special attention is given to the loan business and the bank's own transactions in the field of investment.
-Since the preparing of the financial statements is considered an ICS relevant process, it shall include the numerical illustration of such business processes.

 Regarding the computerised processing of our business activities we are supported by the General Computing Centre (ARZ - Allgemeines Rechenzentrum).
-ARCTIS software solution is the central host system, which is used for the daily banking business.
+ARCTIS software solution is the central HOST system, which is used for the daily banking business.
 Standard solutions such as GEOS, SAP, etc. serve as sub-systems.
 Cognos Consolidator (consolidation software) supports the preparation of the consolidated financial statements.
-In addition, access regulations, strict data security specifications and automatic adjustment controls are just a few examples for control measures which are applied in the entire IT landscape of Hypo Tirol Bank AG.
+In addition, access regulations, strict data security specifications and automatic adjustment controls are just a few examples for control measures which are applied in the entire IT landscape of Hypo Tirol Bank.
 Information channels have been designed in such a way that all relevant information can be distributed in reliable, timely and objective manner.
 They include tools such as Portal News, Intranet, managing board e-mails, document distribution via Intranet platforms, control calendars as well as internal seminars and training workshops.